single-cell-data/SOMA/brainstorming.md

 # ⚠️ Other Issues (open issues with this doc)

 > 1. Are there operations specific to SOMAExperiment and SOMAMeasurements that need to be defined?
 Or do they inherit only the ops from SOMACollection?
-> 2. The `read` interfaces need work to handle "partitioned" queries/reads - ie, asking the underlying storage engine to generate efficient read batches given the persistent data organization and engine characteristics (example: doing a large read of a sparse matrix in batches/chunks).
+> 2. The `read` interfaces need work to handle "partitioned" queries/reads - i.e., asking the underlying storage engine to generate efficient read batches given the persistent data organization and engine characteristics (example: doing a large read of a sparse matrix in batches/chunks).
 > 3. What (if any) additional semantics about writes need to be defined?
-> 4. SOMAExperiment/SOMAMeasurements - do we need the `obs_ms` and `var_ms` layered dataframes, ie, secondary annotation dataframes?
+> 4. SOMAExperiment/SOMAMeasurements - do we need the `obs_ms` and `var_ms` layered dataframes, i.e., secondary annotation dataframes?

 # Changelog